brittpinder/ios-reference/misc/application-lifecycle/README.md

 ##### [`application(_:willFinishLaunchingWithOptions:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623032-application)

 This method is called after your app has been launched and its main storyboard or nib file has been loaded, but before your app’s state has been restored.
 At the time this method is called, your app is in the inactive state.
-Use this method along with `application(_:didFinishLaunchingWithOptions:)` to initialize your app and prepare it to run.

 ##### [`application(_:didFinishLaunchingWithOptions:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622921-application)

 This method is called after state restoration has occurred but before your app’s window and other UI have been presented.
 At the time this method is called, your app is in the inactive state.
-Use this method along with `application(_:willFinishLaunchingWithOptions:)` to initialize your app and prepare it to run.
+Use this method to initialize your app and prepare it to run.
+This can include finalizing the interface and providing the root View Controller to the window.

 <br/>